joshuaflanagan/gitmacros/README.markdown

 * ShowFile - open the GitHub page for the current file
 * ShowBlame - open the GitHub blame page for the current file
 * ShowLog - open the GitHub commit history page for the current file
+* ShowIssue - open the GitHub Issues page for a provided issue number

 Installation
 ------------